yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/GettingStarted-V2.md

 The purpose of the lab is to enable you to effectively integrate Azure OpenAI Service models, Through this lab, you will explore the capabilities of Azure OpenAI Service models  will gain an understanding of how these models can explain and simplify complex code, making it easier to comprehend and improve.
 The lab will also introduce you to the DALL-E model, where you will practice generating original images by submitting natural language prompts, focusing on the creative potential of AI in visual content creation.

 ## Objective
+This exercise aims to improve your skills in generating and refining code with Azure OpenAI and creating and modifying images using the DALL-E model to achieve desired outcomes.
+By completing this lab, you will learn:

 - **Generate images with a DALL-E model**: The goal of this hands-on activity is to produce and alter images using the DALL-E model.
 To attain the intended visual results, you will develop and alter images using the DALL-E model.